 Family members of anyone diagnosed with hemochromatosis should be screened for the condition.

-People with hemochromatosis should be vaccinated against hepatitis A and hepatitis B, and should avoid substances that can injure the liver, such as too much alcohol.
+People with hemochromatosis should be vaccinated against hepatitis A and hepatitis B, and should avoid substances that can injure the liver, such as too much acetaminophen or alcohol.

 The traditional treatment for hemochromatosis is periodic removal of blood (phlebotomy), as is done during blood donation.
 Blood may be removed as often as once a week until iron levels fall to normal.
 After that, phlebotomy usually needs to be done about every two to four months to keep iron levels in the blood at an acceptable level.
 Your blood count will be monitored to make sure that too much blood is not being removed, which can lead to anemia.
 You may be given recommendations to modify your diet.
 You also may need treatment for specific disorders, such as diabetes.